 10. Make Notes on Recurring Events

 - If you use a recurring event for a task or habit, you can use the event comments to make notes on each individual occurrence of the event.
-Simply enable comments on the day’s event and choose to have the change affect “Only this event” when prompted.
+Simply enable comments on the day’s event and save.
 If you exercise daily, for example, you can use the event comments to log how far you jogged or what weight-lifting routine you followed.

 11. Make Hand-Offs Easier

 - If one team member is handing a task off to another, event comments are a great place to share all the notes and information accumulated.
 Encourage the team member who’s handing the task off to use the comments as a way to track the steps they’ve taken, as well as pertinent information such as contact information, resources, client preferences, etc. When the task is transferred to the next team member’s calendar, it will take all that information with it.